Veneer Teeth: What Happens To Your Teeth Under Veneers?

 06 Feb, 2024

 If you are familiar with how veneers work, you should know that they are excellent choices for smile makeovers.
-One of the most common questions we receive at Dental Designs about veneers is what happens to teeth under porcelain veneers — will they rot, be ruined or suffer damage?
+One of the most common questions we receive at Dental Designs about this treatment is what happens to teeth under veneers made of porcelain — will they rot, be ruined or suffer damage?

 Well, here's the scoop!

-The good news is when fitted properly by an experienced dentist, veneers will not harm your teeth and your teeth will stay strong and healthy — although that largely hinges on your oral hygiene.
+The good news is when fitted properly by an experienced dentist, teeth under veneers will not be harmed and will stay strong and healthy — although that largely hinges on your oral hygiene.

-What should I expect when getting dental veneers?
+What should I expect for my teeth under veneers?

 At Dental Designs, we always prefer to take the most conservative option to achieve your aesthetic goals.
 Therefore, if your concerns are mostly about the colour of your teeth, teeth whitening alone might be sufficient to meet your goals.
 If you would like to improve the symmetry of your smile or change the shape of your teeth, dental veneers may be what you are looking for.